 Shango is one of the most popular Orishas of the Yoruba people of southwestern Nigeria.
 He is also worshiped Cuba as Chango (Santeria) and among the Candomble of Brazil as Xango.

-According to Yoruba mythology and some oral records, Shango was the third Alaafin (meaning owner of the Palace) of the ancient Yoruba Kingdom of Oyo.
+According to Yoruba mythology, Shango was the third Alaafin of the ancient Yoruba Kingdom of Oyo.

 After the Reign of Oranmiyan, his first son Ajaka took over the throne as customary in Yoruba tradition.
 Akaja was a man of peaceful disposition.
 Unlike his ambitious younger brother, he busied himself with administrative duties and palace affairs.

-Being as ambitious as he was, Shango saw his brother’s peace-loving and lapse nature as a weakness, and together with the military, he plotted to overthrow him and take the throne for himself.
-He succeeded in this plot and retired his brother to his private quarters where he could be closely watched.
+Being as ambitious as he was, Shango saw his brother’s peace-loving nature as a weakness, and together with the army, he overthrew his brother and took the throne for himself.

-Shango’s reign over Oyo lasted for a short period of seven years.
+Shango’s reign over Oyo lasted only seven years.
 He ruled the empire with an iron fist and launched several successful expansionist wars into neighbouring cities.

 Shango had three wives: Oya, Oba and Osun.
 Each of these three women played a unique role in the life of the powerful king.

 Oba was Shango’s first wife.
-She was married to Shango before he ascended the throne and is known for her loyalty and dedication to her husband.
+She married him before he ascended the throne and is known for her loyalty and dedication to him.
 She was later deified as the goddess of domesticity and marriage.
-She represented the stability in Shango’s household early in his life.
+Early in his life, Oba represented stability in Shango’s household.

-As it was common for kings in that era, Shango took other wives despite Oba’s loyalty.
-His second wife was Osun, a beautiful and charming woman that was also deitifed as the goddess of rivers, fertility and beauty.
+As was common for kings in that era, Shango took other wives.
+His second wife was Osun, a beautiful and charming woman who was also deified as the goddess of rivers, fertility, and beauty.

 Oya was Shango’s third and final wife.
-She is often regarded as Shango’s equal in many aspects, assisting him in battles and possessing her own formidable powers, particularly over the wind and Lightning.
-She later became the Yoruba goddess of storms, his most powerful and influential wife.
+She is often regarded as Shango’s equal in many aspects, assisting him in battles and possessing her a formidable powers over the wind and Lightning.
+She later became the Yoruba goddess of storms.
 Oya’s bond with Shango was probably rooted in their shared strength and passion for war.

 Shango’s Obsession.

-Shango was obsessed with power, and even after he attained the highest position any man could wish for in the Oya Empire, he wanted more.
+Shango was obsessed with power, and even after he attained the highest position any man could wish for in Oyo, he wanted more.
 He began to dabble in secret and forbidden knowledge of the supernatural.

 He went on spiritual journeys and eventually discovered the secret of Thunder and Lightning, which was stored in a special stone called “Edun Ara” (Sound of Thunder).

 Shango’s acquisition of this stone gave him control over Thunder, Lightning and fire.
-He became so powerful that he could singlehandedly win battles by calling fire on his enemies.
-However, an element is powerful and unpredictable, as thunder can not be truly tamed.
+He became so powerful that he could singlehandedly win battles.
+However, an element as powerful and unpredictable as thunder can not be truly tamed.

-As Shango became more powerful, he became careless and aggressive with his powers.
+As Shango became more powerful, he became careless and aggressive.
 It is said that at the peak of his powers, he would spit fire from his mouth when angry.

-However, Shango took it too far when he decided to test his powers very close to his own city.
-He lost control of the thunder and mistakingly called it on Oyo.
+However, Shango took it too far when he decided to test his powers on a mountain close to his own city.
+He lost control of the thunder and mistakingly attacked Oyo.
 Ironically, the thunder landed in his own house and killed everyone inside.

 Subsequently, Shango was venerated as the god of thunder and fire, incorporating his “fiery” temper while on earth.